|Read the TWM Blog|

 Lesson: from one to three 45 - 55 minute classes, depending on the assignments given.

 The Simpsons' Clip as Comic Relief: "The Simpsons" version of The Raven can be used as a few minutes of comic relief in any lesson on Poe and his poetry.
 What follows is one suggestion.
-TWM subscribers should feel free to adopt this lesson plan wholesale or to use parts of it in their own lesson plans.
+Teachers can adopt this lesson plan wholesale or use parts of it.

 Learner Outcomes/Objectives: Students will be introduced to the poetry of Edgar Allan Poe through two of his most famous poems: The Raven and To Helen.